You work hard. You train frequently. You eat well. But your legs still aren’t getting slimmer.

 If I have to choose the most effective cardio for slimming down your legs, I’d say waking.

 Walking is one of the best things I’ve done for my legs.
 If you want to slim your thighs, I recommend that you prioritize power walking and running over other types of cardio workouts.

 Yes, lots of different types of cardio are great at burning calories.
 And burning calories is good for weight loss.
 But, if your goal is to lose leg fat, walking is your best option.

 Why?
 Because walking keeps your body in the fat-burning zone.
 In this zone, the most efficient thing your body can do is use oxygen to convert fat (instead of carbs) to energy.

 There’s a lot of biology behind why exactly the fat-burning zone works, and I’ve explained it in way more detail in this blog post.
 The takeaway, though, is that exercising in the fat-burning is a great way to burn extra fat, that often lands on your thighs, hips, and love handles.

-Running or even walking at an incline work your legs a lot and can cause bulkiness.
-If you run or walk uphill, upstairs, or use the incline settings on your treadmill, you’ll notice that your quads will start getting bigger.
+Running or even walking at an incline works your legs a lot and can cause bulkiness.
+If you run or walk uphill, up stairs, or use the incline settings on your treadmill, you’ll notice that your quads will start getting bigger.

 If you’re struggling with how to slim your bulky legs, I suggest you try to stick to walking and some running on flat surfaces.